foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_api_data/data_layouts.rst

     vectorization across depth becomes more beneficial.
 As statistics of implemented graphs show, most implemented layers fit better to "vectorization across depth" strategy.

-  - This layout is more stable to convolution configuration parameters like stride padding and dilation rate as it typically does not touch depth dimension.
+  - This layout is more stable to convolution configuration parameters such as stride padding and dilation rate as it typically does not touch depth dimension.

   - Slicing of variable tensors is more DMA-friendly as it implies longer linear DMA series and less